 A medication’s half-life is a measure of how long it will affect your system.
-This does not mean that the medication has left your body; it can take hours or days until the medication fully leaves the system.
+Although you are no longer affected, the medication has not left your body; it can take hours or days until the medication fully leaves the system.
 In terms of Wellbutrin, the half-life refers to how long this medication affects your dopamine and norepinephrine levels.

 Wellbutrin has a fairly long half-life of around 21 hours for most people.
 Keep in mind that this is only the average.
 Your body might experience a longer or shorter half-life depending on how you process the medication.

 How Long Does Wellbutrin Stay in Your System?

 If Wellbutrin affects you for 21 hours, then how long does it take to fully leave your body?
 A medication can still be in your body for days even after you stop feeling its effects.

 Wellbutrin typically leaves the body after four and a half days.
 It is the average amount of time for 99% of the medication to process out of your system.
 As with the half-life, it is important to remember that this is the average time.
 Your body might take longer or shorter depending on how you process Wellbutrin.

 Nearly every medication includes some side effects.
 This depends on how your body processes the medication.
 Wellbutrin’s side effects are often considered minor, but it is always important to monitor yourself when taking this or any other medication.
 You should let your prescriber know if any side effects occur.